Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 56:
 - By bugpesto.
-- Redesigned the original icon to look more similar to the base design of a Wiggler from Mario Bros.
+- Redesigned the original icon to look more similar to the base design of a Wiggler from Mario Bros. [death_marked].

 ship 57:
 - By RetroAdvance64.